autonomys-ambassadors/ambassador-os-peer-review/README.md

 ## Some assumptions:

-1. You have a google sheet with a list of ambassadors with two columns, Ambassador Email Address, and Ambassador Discord Handle.
+1. You have a google sheet with a list of ambassadors with three columns, Ambassador Email Address, Ambassador Discord Handle, and Ambassador Status.
-2. You have a google sheet with a list of ambassador contributions with 4 columns: Timestamp, Email Address, Your Discord Handle, "Dear Ambassador, Please add text, inputs or links to your contributions during the month:"
+2. You have a google sheet with a list of ambassador contributions with columns: Timestamp, Email Address, Your Discord Handle, "Dear Ambassador, Please add text, inputs or links to your contributions during the month:"

-Note that column headings are not verified, but **column order is assumed**.
+Note that <span style="color:#475594">column headings and column order is assumed</span>

 ## To install the Ambassador OS Peer Review process script: